nuald/simple-web-benchmark/README.md

 ### Automation

-Please use the Scala script to run all the test automatically:
+Please use the Scala script
+(using (sbt Script runner)[http://www.scala-sbt.org/1.x/docs/Scripts.html#sbt+Script+runner]) to run all the test automatically:

-    scala run.scala <list of languages>
+    ./run.scala <list of languages>

 Please specify the required languages separated by space (* wildcard is supported for all).